mashalafzal/Ethics-based-Automated-Negotiation/README.md

 2. running code                           # a folder containing the python scripts to perform the experiment.

-2.1 all_functions.py                      # a python script containing functions to generate the required input and other functions to carry on the negotiation.
-This script is self-contained, it does not depend on other scripts.
+2.1 all_functions.py                      # a python script containing functions to generate the required input and supported functions to carry on the negotiation.
+This script is self-contained, it does not depend on any other script.
 2.2 negotiation.ipynb                     # a jupyter notebook containing the main negotiation class.
 This notebook is dependent on the all_functions.py.
-2.3 loop.py                               # a python script containing a loop to perform the negotiation for desired number of iterations and record the data of entire negotiation process in a combined csv file.
+2.3 loop.py                               # a python script containing a loop to perform the negotiation for desired number of iterations.
+It records the data of entire negotiation process in a combined csv file.
 This script is dependent on negotiation.ipynb and all_functions.py.
-2.4 plots.ipynb                           # a jupyter notebook containing the code to generate box plots.
+2.4 plots.ipynb                           # a jupyter notebook containing the code to generate box plots of outcome of ethics-based negotiation.

 3. iteration data                         # a folder containing csv file obtained through each iteration